phbodias/phbodias/README.md

 I'm Pedro Dias, a engineering and development student from Brazil.

+I'm in the 5º semester of Control and Automation Engineering at UNICAMP - Campinas.

 I've already studied some things about HTML, CSS, JavaScript and React during my course at Driven, but that's just the beginning!

 <div align="center">